NathanKewley/S25-strategy/README.md

 ### Resource Allocations

-#### How Resources are allocated between buildings

-This refers to how a resource is prioritized between buildings requiring the same resource (where there is no difference under distribution of goods).
-This seems to work based on order of building construction request.
-I suspect internally there is a stack / list of building that is appended to when a new building is placed for construction.
-When a resource is being allocated and there are multiple buildings with same priority for allocation the first building in the list will get the allocation.

-I have done some testing on this behavior.
-Examples of behavior observed.

-Scenario 1:

-* You have 0 wood left in stock.
-* you have sawmills producing wood.
-* You have placed 10 buildings for construction.
-* When a sawmill produces wood that wood will be allocated to the building ordered for construction FIRST.
-* Once that building has the required wood allocated the building ordered for construction NEXT will be allocated the wood.
-* There are instances where if you have multiple sawmills, SAWMILL 1 may allocate wood to FIRST building and SAWMILL 2 will allocate to SECOND building.
-But multiple can allocate to FIRST if the building required lots of wood like a watchtower etc.
-* There seems to be very occasional instances where a military building can skip the queue and be prioritized, this seems to happen at random??
-* If you break the road to building FIRST, then no wood will be allocated and wood will go to SECOND.
-However if you reconnect the road to FIRST when SECOND has half its wood allocated, wood will start to priorities FIRST again.
-This means the order is based on the time the building is placed for construction, NOT the time a building is connected to the road network.

 #### How Resource Slots in Buildings Work

 This refers to the way resources are allocated to buildings.
 If a resource is in transit to a building it is considered allocated.
 This means the resource slot in the building is accounted for and will not have additional resources allocated.
 This is prob best explained via example: